oracle/terraform-provider-oci/website/docs/r/waas_certificate.html.markdown

 The following arguments are supported:

 * `certificate_data` - (Required) The data of the SSL certificate.

+	 **Note:** Many SSL certificate providers require an intermediate certificate chain to ensure a trusted status.
+If your SSL certificate requires an intermediate certificate chain, please append the intermediate certificate key in the `certificateData` field after the leaf certificate issued by the SSL certificate provider.
+If you are unsure if your certificate requires an intermediate certificate chain, see your certificate provider's documentation.

+	 The example below shows an intermediate certificate appended to a leaf certificate.
 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment in which to create the SSL certificate.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-Example:
+Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly name for the SSL certificate.
 The name can be changed and does not need to be unique.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
-* `is_trust_verification_disabled` - (Optional) Set to true if the SSL certificate is self-signed.
+* `is_trust_verification_disabled` - (Optional) Set to `true` if the SSL certificate is self-signed.
 * `private_key_data` - (Required) The private key of the SSL certificate.